 Certainly, if one had unlimited access to a Raman, an SEM/EPMA and a SIMS/FTIR, perhaps it could be done in a few weeks on a set of ~20 melt inclusions.
-But unlimited access to a SIMS is highly unlikely.
-From experience, the preparation and analytical complexity of MI is simply incomparable to FI.
+But unlimited access to a SIMS with suitable standards and well defined workflows is highly unlikely outside of a very small number of institutions.
+From our extensive experience, the preparation and analytical complexity of MI, and the sheer number of analytical techniques required, is simply incomparable to FI.

 In reality no one has done a simulation in near-real time with Melt inclusion work, but we think that any melt inclusionist could agree that it is impossible that one could obtain barometric data from ~20 melt inclusions in 1 day and ~46 melt inclusions in 2 days.